lightweight/pidservice/readme.md

  * Forwards port 8080 to the VMs port 80
  * Creates a MySQL database called 'vagrant', with a user 'vagrant', password 'vagrant'
  * Adds the user 'www-data' to the group 'vagrant'

+## Solr

+You can install Apache Solr in your VM by running (after you have done 'vagrant up'):

+  solr=true vagrant provision

+This will:
+ * Install the OpenJDK JRE
+ * Download and unpack Solr 4.5.1 (the latest stable version at time of writing) to /opt/solr-4.5.1
+ * chown /opt/solr-4.5.1 to vagrant:vagrant
+ * Forward port 8983 to the VM

+To start Solr:
+ cd /opt/solr-4.5.1/example
+ java -jar start.jar --daemon &

+You can then access the Solr admin at http://localhost:8983/solr